TrelisResearch/arc-agi-2025/README.md

 This repository contains resources for working with the ARC-AGI (Abstraction and Reasoning Corpus for Artificial General Intelligence) datasets.

 ## Branches
-`o3-tools-images` a frozen version of the openai o3-tools branch that still maintains functionality for adding images to the prompts and feedback.
+-`o3-tools-images` a frozen version of the openai o3-tools branch that still maintains functionality for adding images to the prompts and feedback.
+This branch only supports openai models.
-`input-output-prog` contains a frozen version of the o3-tools branch with a prompt to generate input and output grids AS WELL as the transformation function.
+-`input-output-prog` contains a frozen version of the o3-tools branch with a prompt to generate input and output grids AS WELL as the transformation function.
 It uses openai responses api so is only compatible with openai models.
+This branch only supports openai models.

+## Folders
+- `data/` contains the ARC-AGI-1 and ARC-AGI-2 datasets.
+- `llm-python` contains scripts for llm-generated python solutions to ARC tasks.

 ## Data